mirakc/mirakc/docs/inside-mirakc.md

 ```

 The `TimeshiftRecorder` actor saves data into a file specified with
-`config.timeshift[].data-file` every time it receives the `chunk` message sent
+`config.timeshift.recorders[].data-file` every time it receives the `chunk`
-from the recorder command when the file position reaches a chunk boundary.
+message sent from the recorder command when the file position reaches a chunk
+boundary.
 Records in a chunk currently written are not saved into the file.

 ```
                                  <File Position>